-When my kids were little, I used to LOVE giving them baths before bed each night using Johnson’s Bedtime Bath Wash.
-The smell was divine, and it really helped us both get to sleep.
-Now that they’re grown and too old to use the bedtime bath wash, I’ve been missing the routine.
-After thinking about it, and trying my hand at making a few different soaps, I decided to try and make a DIY Homemade Lavender Soap.
-I found several recipes online, but none seemed like what I was really looking for, so I tried a few different combinations of things: some ideas from my other handmade soaps, using some of the supplies I had on hand, and came up with this recipe.
-It works great for me, so I hope you enjoy it as much as I do 🙂 This lavender soap recipe is quick and simple to assemble, and smells divine!
-A great homemade Christmas gift idea for the lovely ladies in your life.
+I found several recipes online, but none seemed like what I was really looking for, so I tried a few different combinations of recipes: some ideas from my other handmade soaps, using some of the supplies I had on hand, and came up with this lavender soap recipe.
+It works great for me, so I hope you enjoy it as much as I do!

 This DIY Handmade Lavender Soap Recipe is pretty quick and easy, great for beginner soap makers like me!
 It would make a great homemade gift idea for a birthday, shower gift, Christmas gift, etc. or also be fun to do as a craft night with some friends!